Russian Spies / Occult Enemies

 "Russian Spies" / "Occult Enemies" is a single from Against Me!, released as a 7" vinyl single on June 14, 2011 on Sabot Productions.
+This is the last Against Me! release to feature Laura Jane Grace before her transition.

 Background

 After Against Me!'s break in late 2010, the band returned with a new drummer, Jay Weinberg.
 Laura Jane Grace said in early 2011 in many interviews that the band intended to release an EP or 7" before summer 2011, after "kicking around" a few songs that did not necessarily feel like tracks for a sixth studio album.
 Prior to their March 2011 tour with Dropkick Murphys, the band spent time off tour in Madison, Wisconsin recording at a studio owned by Butch Vig.